 Please note: A completed medical form is required the first day of classes to show evidence that the student is immunized and will not be putting patients at risk.
 Students can download the medical form.
 It will also be mailed out to students in the above mentioned information packet after registering for the course.

+Students must be at least 18 years of age by the start date of class.
 The Phlebotomy certification program is designed to prepare students with the entry-level skills needed to work as a phlebotomist.
 This course combines classroom lecture with hands-on practice, including an off-site clinical rotation at an Eastern Connecticut Health Network facility in the Manchester area.
 Students will begin the hands-on training in class and will progress onto the clinical rotation.
 Topics include basic medical terminology, anatomy and physiology of the cardiovascular system, arterial puncture procedures, blood collection equipment, laboratory procedures, quality assurance, universal precautions and infection control, specimen handling, collection procedures, and complications with an emphasis on pediatrics and the elderly.

 Successful course completion requires a minimum grade of 70, a minimum 100 clinical hours and 100 successful, unaided blood draws.
 Upon successful completion of the program, students will be eligible to take the American Society for Clinical Pathology certification exam.

 This course meets twice a week for 14 weeks, for a total of 26 classroom sessions (14 Tuesdays, 12 Thursdays).
 Additionally, mandatory clinical rotation will be assigned, weekdays 7 a.m.-5 p.m. at ECHN facilities in the area.